John95ac/OBody_NG_Preset_Distribution_Assistant_NG/README.md

 # What does it do?

-Upon data loaded, scans Data for OBody_PD_*.ini files, parses rules (Key = Keyselec|PresetA,PresetB,...|Mode), applies to OBody_presetDistributionConfig.json preserving order.
+Upon data loaded, scans Data for OBodyNG_PDA_*.ini files, parses rules (Key = Keyselec|PresetA,PresetB,...|Mode), applies to OBody_presetDistributionConfig.json preserving order.

 Modes: